 2018 Dates and Locations

-In 2018 over two dozen Circo Osorio performances take place in three different locations.
-The first 2018 Lower Mainland destination for the circus is Coquitlam in early July, followed by Abbotsford a week later and then Chilliwack at the beginning of August (on the BC Day Long Weekend).
+In 2018 over two dozen Circo Osorio performances took place in three different locations.
+The first 2018 Lower Mainland destination for the circus was Coquitlam in early July, followed by Abbotsford a week later and then Chilliwack at the beginning of August (on the BC Day Long Weekend).

 Coquitlam Shows (July 5 to 9, 2018)

-The Circo Osorio Circus sets up in Coquitlam at Coquitlam Centre at 2929 Barnett Highway from Thursday, July 5th, until Monday, July 9th (so just after the Canada Day Long Weekend).
+The Circo Osorio Circus set up in Coquitlam at Coquitlam Centre at 2929 Barnett Highway from Thursday, July 5th, until Monday, July 9th (so just after the Canada Day Long Weekend).

-2018 Coquitlam dates and times are as follows:
+2018 Coquitlam dates and times were as follows: